nycmeshnet/nycmesh.net/content/network-status.md

 title: "Network status"
 aliases: [/status/]
 ---
+2023-1-5

+12:35am There is an outage at Supernode1.
+We are looking into it now.

 2022-12-28

 9:50pm to 1am There was a problem at Supernode3 in Brooklyn affecting bandwidth in that area.
 We have resolved this.